tabrezdn1/tabrezdn1/README.md

 I'm a passionate **Software Engineer** with nearly six years of experience building scalable applications, implementing AI solutions, and delivering high-performance systems for enterprises and startups.

-I prefer to code in JavaScript/TypeScript and Python.
+I prefer to code in TypeScript and Python.

 But beyond the code, I'm a storyteller at heart, weaving narratives through elegant interfaces that captivate and delight users.
 With a firm belief that every line of code has the power to shape experiences and spark joy, I strive to create digital worlds that leave a lasting impression.